monstong/redrockTechLibrary/README.md

 # redrockTechLibrary
-My Technical knowedges weill be stored here.
+My Technical knowledges will be stored here.